10.5 Youth workers

 Article 72 of Social Code Book VIII (SGB VIII) lays down (at a national level) the basic qualification requirements applicable to paid workers involved in child and youth services.
 The same applies to youth work professionals.
 At the same time, the federal legislature has refrained from including requirements that are too narrow and specific, so as not to undermine staffing autonomy as a component of local self-government.
 It would also be beyond the legislature's scope to define requirements profiles for every one of the numerous tasks in a single law.
-Rather, it is left to the expert discretion of the individual disciplines to define professional standards.
+Rather, occupational standards are defined based on the expertise of professionals in the field.
 The law prescribes two basic criteria: personal suitability and specialist training.
 Since the criterion of personal suitability is not refined further, this leaves substantial room for interpretation.
 It refers in general to the characteristics required by the social professions, e.g. credibility, empathy, resilience, responsibility and openness/awareness.
 Although the second criterion – specialist training – does not refer to a specific training path, it does require youth work professionals to have been trained in the skills they need to perform the assigned tasks in their area of work.
-Individuals who meet both criteria are referred to as youth work professionals.
+Individuals who meet both criteria are referred to as `youth work professionals´.
 In addition to youth work professionals, paid workers may also include persons with a strong background in social work provided they are able to perform the relevant tasks.
 As a rule, most paid workers are youth work professionals.
 Irrespective of these national guidelines, the statutory authorities at a local authority level can define more specific or more extensive requirements that apply to paid workers involved in youth work in funding and/or quality agreements with the service providers.

 At national level, SGB VIII includes a further requirement applicable to paid workers employed in youth work.
 Article 72a SGB VIII describes circumstances under which individuals already working in youth work or who plan to work in youth work can be excluded from the field.
 It says that persons convicted of specific offences (in particular sex offences) are not allowed to engage in youth work.
 Youth work organisations must therefore regularly ensure that there are no grounds for exclusion from work by obtaining Criminal Records Bureau checks for paid workers.

-Article 72a SGB VIII also requires youth work volunteers to submit a Criminal Records Bureau check at regular intervals where the type, duration and intensity of their contact with children and young people can expose the latter two groups to an increased risk of assault.
+Article 72a SGB VIII also requires youth work volunteers to submit a Criminal Records Bureau check at regular intervals.
 No further criteria are applied at national level to volunteer activities in youth work.

 This distinction between youth work professionals and volunteers is fundamental to the basic understanding of youth work activities in Germany.
 It is expressed in the principle "by and for young people".
 Especially in associational youth work, paid workers are there to support volunteers and the children and young people taking part.
 Almost all members of the executive boards of the youth associations (Jugendverbände) are volunteers.
 They decide on the activities and orientation of the youth associations.
 In open youth work facilities, paid workers put the agendas of children and young people at the centre of their actions.
 In this context, their function is to open up opportunities for volunteers and visitors alike to participate in education and development processes.

 Graduates of universities of applied sciences – social education workers and social workers – make up the largest group of paid workers involved in youth work (33%).
-Child educators form the second-largest group (16%) of university-educated professionals [cf. Federal Statistics Office (Statistisches Bundesamt) 2018b].
-In 2016, the share of paid youth workers with a specialist university degree was 46% (cf. Mühlmann/Pothmann 2019, page 105).
+Child educators form the second-largest group (22%) of university-educated professionals [cf. Federal Statistics Office (Statistisches Bundesamt) 2022].

 Most study courses do not tackle youth work as a separate focus topic.
 Of the 603 degree courses offered in Germany in the field of social work, only two bachelor's degrees include the words "youth work" in their names (Kempten University of Applied Sciences (HS Kempten) and Baden-Wuerttemberg Cooperative State University (DHBW)).
 None of the 376 master's degrees in the field of social work includes youth work in its name.
 Although the universities seldom focus exclusively on youth work as a study topic, the degree courses for social professions in particular, such as social work, social education work, education work and educational sciences, (also) provide training relevant to youth work in the form of transferable methodological skills and knowledge for working with children and young people.
 Graduates of these courses are thus seen as youth work professionals within the meaning of Article 72 SGB VIII as described above (federal working committee for state youth offices (BAGLJÄ) 2005).

 University-trained child educators comprise the second-largest group of paid workers active in youth work.
 A framework agreement adopted by the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz, KMK) established training as a child educator as an overarching professional qualification for various socio-educational fields of work [childcare facilities, youth work, socio-educational/residential care support services (Hilfen zur Erziehung/Heimerziehung), all-day schools].
 On account of its comprehensive portfolio, child educator training is also designated what is known as broad-spectrum training (Breitbandausbildung) (Leygraf 2012, page 21).
-Since the training courses remain non-standardised, the proportion of training dedicated to specific areas of work can vary substantially between universities and federal states (see e.g. Janssen 2010).
-Students can choose to focus on individual fields within their respective training.
-A study carried out amongst training institutions for child educators puts demand for youth work-related course content as "low" at 23% of universities, "medium" at 53% and "high" at 35% of training institutions (Leygraf 2012, page 22).
+Since the vocational training courses remain non-standardised, the proportion of training dedicated to specific areas of work can vary substantially between universities and federal states (see e.g. Janssen 2010).
+Students can choose to focus on individual fields within their respective vocational training.

 Dialogue between youth work professionals, be it in working groups, expert conferences or continuing professional development (CPD), is an integral component of youth work in Germany and takes place at all levels.
 The goal of such dialogue is to promote the personal development and advancement of individuals and to improve the quality of youth work.
 The continual training and advancement of youth work professionals' skills and expertise helps to maintain the high standards of youth work in Germany.